Katie Porter: Withdrawal of Biden

 After the June 2024 presidential debate, Porter said that the White House "clearly fumbled" with its response to the fallout from President Biden's debate performance.
 In an interview with CNN, Jake Tapper asked Porter, if Biden was capable of holding an hour and a half press conference.
 Porter responded by saying, "Like most Americans, I actually don't have that information", she also stated that she hadn't personally seen the president in about a year.
 Porter suggested that a change in direction could include a change in advisers or a change in campaign strategy.

 Foreign policy

 Azerbaijan

 In February 2023, Porter, on the House floor, called for the Biden administration to immediately end the blockade of Nagorno-Karabakh and to end all U.S. military assistance to Azerbaijan.
 She stated, "American taxpayers shouldn't be subsidizing Azerbaijan's constant aggression against the Armenian people."
 Porter also stated "Azerbaijan's goal is clear: to force the ethnic Armenians of Artsakh from their homeland by imposing conditions that make life impossible.
 We must hold Azerbaijan accountable for its aggression."

 Middle East

 Syria

 In 2023, Porter voted against H.R.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

-Iran

-In 2023, Porter claimed "the United States has allowed terrorism to flourish, and it's refused to take a strong enough stance against Iran".